-57 C. Angelopoulos et al., Study of fundamental rights limitations for online enforcement through self-regulation (n 39) p.
+C. Angelopoulos et al., Study of fundamental rights limitations for online enforcement through self-regulation (n 39) p.
 38. The authors consider that this statement applies not only to Article 10 but also to other 'communication rights'.
 'Communication rights' are "a term of convenience that covers a cluster of rights that are indispensable for the effective exercise of communicative freedoms.
-These rights typically include the right to freedom of expression, protection of the rights.
-This provision, according to the Explanations of the Charter, is intended "to maintain the level of protection currently afforded within their respective scope by Union law, national law and international law"62, with a clear emphasis on the level of protection granted in the ECHR.
+These rights typically include the right to freedom of expression, freedom of assembly and association, privacy, etc. They also include the right to an effective remedy whenever the aforementioned rights have been violated, as well as various process rights that serve to guarantee procedural fairness and justice".